noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 ### Describe characteristics of product's environment

 AVENSI is an enthusiast coffee brand that is planning to enter the market via a Kickstarter campaign.

-It faces moderate competition in the existing market for specialty coffee glasses as it offers unique features
+STEEPLE

 ## Conclusion